comet-ml/oscontainer/README.md

 docker build -f Dockerfile -t oscontainer .
 ```

-Run it within container with CPU limits set.
+Run the image we built within container with specific CPU limits set.
-For details about setting container resources limits see: [Runtime options with Memory, CPUs, and GPUs](https://docs.docker.com/config/containers/resource_constraints)
+For details about setting container resources limits see: [Runtime options with Memory, CPUs, and GPUs](https://docs.docker.com/config/containers/resource_constraints).

+The following command will start container and open interactive shell:

 ```bash
 docker run -it --cpus=".5" oscontainer /bin/bash
 ```

-Now, execute `main.py` script to see detected resource constraints:
+Now, execute `main.py` script within shell to see resource constraints that was detected:

 ```bash
 python main.py